 Neutrinos are also tricky to study.
 The only ways they interact is through gravity and the weak force, which is, well, weak.
 This weak force is important only at very short distances, which means tiny neutrinos can skirt through the atoms of massive objects without interacting.
 Most neutrinos will pass through Earth without interacting at all.
 To increase the odds of seeing them, scientists build huge detectors and create intense sources of neutrinos.

-Physicist Enrico Fermi named neutrinos, which is Italian for “little neutral ones.”
-They are denoted by the Greek symbol ν, or nu (pronounced “new”).
+Physicist Enrico Fermi popularized the name “neutrino”, which is Italian for “little neutral one.”
+Neutrinos are denoted by the Greek symbol ν, or nu (pronounced “new”).
 But not all neutrinos are the same.
 They come in different types and can be thought of in terms of flavors, masses, and energies.
 Some are antimatter versions.
 There may even be some yet undiscovered kinds of neutrinos!

 Ten quick facts about neutrinos: